aisleron/aisleron.docs/docs/documentation/manage-shops.md

 You can add a shop from either the *All Shops* page, or from any list by using the Floating Action Button (fab).

-To add a shop from the *All Shops* page, click the *Add Shop* fab in the bottom right corner to open the *Add Shop* page.
+To add a shop from the *All Shops* page, tap the *Add Shop* fab in the bottom right corner to open the *Add Shop* page.

-To add a shop from a list, tap the fab in the bottom right corner, then click the *Add Shop* sub-fab to open the *Add Shop* page.
+To add a shop from a list, tap the fab in the bottom right corner, then tap the *Add Shop* sub-fab to open the *Add Shop* page.

 On the *Add Shop* page, enter a the following details:
 * **Shop Name**: Enter a unique name for the new shop.
 If the shop name already exists, you will not be allowed to save the shop.
 * **Pin Shop to Drawer**: Toggle whether to pin or unpin a shop on the navigation drawer.

-Click *Save* in the top right corner to save the shop.
-Once saved, the shop will be available in *All Shops*, and, if pinned, under the *Shops* section in the navigation drawer
+Tap *Save* in the top right corner to save the shop.
+Once saved, the shop will be available in *All Shops*, and, if pinned, under the *Shops* section in the navigation drawer.

+To cancel the Add action, tap the *Back* button.

 ## Edit a Shop